MISP/misp-book/using-the-system/README.md

 ## Exporting data:

 For users that do not have authentication key access, an alternate export feature is available that relies on your interactive login to the site.
-To access these, just use the export menu button to the left and you'll be presented with a list of export options.<br/>
+To access these, just use the export menu button to the left and you'll be presented with a list of export options.
 Depending on your server's configuration, you will be presented with one of two possible pages, depending on whether you have background processing enabled or not.

 #### Export page with background jobs disabled